-Colorado Wyoming Alliance for Minority Participation
+Rocky Mountain Alliance for Minority Participation (RM-AMP)

-2022 Summer Research Opportunity
+2024 Summer Research Opportunity

-Apply to join the 2022 Summer Research Experience
+Apply to join the 2024 Summer Research Experience

 How to Apply?
 Step One

 Identify three specific research opportunities for the summer experience that interest you.
-Check out the six research mentors below.
+Check out the research mentors below.
 We have included brief descriptions of their projects and some information about what a day of research might look like.

 How to Apply: Step Two